-Hi, Marti here, and welcome to picklesinthegarden.com where I blog about organic gardening, pickling, and creating art for the garden.
-Is this just another gardening blog?
+Hi, Marti here, and welcome to picklesinthegarden.com where I blog about recovering from a stem cell transplant/bone marrow transplant, organic gardening, pickling, and creating art for the garden.
+Is this just another blood cancer survivor/gardening/food blog?
 Maybe, maybe not…depends on your perspective.
-Starting and maintaining this blog is part of my journey in recovering from a diagnosis of leukemia and stem-cell transplant 1.5 years ago.
-Leukemia (acute myeloid leukemia) stole EVERYTHING from me…my health, stamina, energy, concentration, focus, and drive.
+Starting and maintaining this blog is part of my journey in recovering from a blood cancer, specifically acute myeloid leukemia (AML), chronic myelomonocytic leukemia (CMML) and stem-cell transplant 1.5 years ago.
+Leukemia (AML) stole EVERYTHING from me…my health, stamina, energy, concentration. and focus.

 Gardening for me has always been a creative and delicious hobby.
 One that requires sweat equity yielding to a harvest of organically raised vegetables, herbs and flowers.
 There’s no better way to know how your vegetables and herbs are grown, free of chemicals, then to grow them yourself or buy organic.
-Organically grown foods are more important than ever with the rising incidence of cancers, immoral chemical companies like Monsanto, and improper cleaning and handling of mass-produced vegetables, fruits, meats, and poultry.
+Growing your own vegetables is more important than ever with the rising incidence of cancers, immoral chemical companies like Monsanto (now purchased by Bayer), and improper cleaning and handling of mass-produced vegetables, fruits, meats, and poultry.